 2. How do I increase their average order value?

 3. How do I increase their average order frequency?

+4. How do I increase the retention of customers?
 How many ideas can you generate when you brainstorm all the different strategies you could use against each of the questions?
 Review your current growth strategy and make sure your new ideas are included.

 (5) Document your planCreating a plan for the coming year before the end of January will prove helpful.
 It should detail your priorities, deliverables, budgets and measures that matter.
 This plan can then be broken into quarterly “bite size” priorities.
 Building in regular reality checks at the end of each quarter (or earlier if necessary) will help you evaluate what’s working and what isn’t, giving you the opportunity to make the necessary adjustments to your strategy.

+(6) Hold performance reviews with your peoplePerformance reviews should not be just an end of year appraisal.
+Instead, they should be about live, in-the-moment inspirational and developmental feedback and coaching each and every day.
 If you embed this culture then the annual and half yearly performance review should be the fastest and easiest conversation you have all year as the differences between perception and reality on performance have constantly been calibrated.

 (7) Take a moment to self-reflectThe world is full of negativity, which presents a full frontal challenge to anyone trying to be positive, but the one unassailable key to success lies in the ability to shut those messages out.
 Have you had an unwavering determination to keep going?
 Have you shown up as the best version of you?
 Leadership is practised not so much in words as in attitude and actions.
 Were you happy with your performance last year?